How to protect your skin from the sun.

 Titanium Dioxide - 1% provides 2.6 SPF units. (depending on the quantity you use)

 These oils below have the highest SPF.
-Before you purchase : Check to make sure your skin type is compatible with them.
+Before you purchase, check to ensure your skin type is compatible with them.

 Carrot Seed Oil *affiliate link Click Here to purchase on Amazon